This first-ever event was held in memory of Wallenpaupack Area graduate Tyler Whitman

 A senior who starred in both track and cross country during his high school years, Schmalzle is headed for Lehigh University.
 Corey will be pursuing a degree in mechanical engineering and walking on to the cross country team.

-Page 3 of 3 - "I have friends who knew Tyler really well, so I thought it was important to come out here and run today," he said.
+"I have friends who knew Tyler really well, so I thought it was important to come out here and run today," he said.
 "I wanted to show my support for a good cause and give back to the community a little bit."

 On the women's side of the ledger, Stevie Lis cruised to victory.